saad-ai-dev/i6-assessment/README.md

 ## Development

-This assessment was developed using [Devin](https://devin.ai) — an AI software engineering tool that assisted with code generation, project structuring, and implementation across the full stack.
+This assessment was developed using [Devin](https://devin.ai) — an AI software engineering tool that assisted with code generation, project structuring, and implementation.